 Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.

 Weekend college: A program that allows students to take a complete course of study and attend classes only on weekends.

-White, non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (except those of Hispanic origin).
+White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

-Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.

-Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.
+Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.